TeamPrometheusVITV/Recruitments-26-27/Tasks/software.md

 ![Team Banner](/images/Team%20Banner.png)

 # RoboCup SSL Software Team Recruitment Tasks 2026-27

-Welcome to the recruitment process for the RoboCup SSL Software team!
+## Welcome to the recruitment process for the RoboCup SSL Software team!
 This repository contains two tasks designed to evaluate your understanding of computer vision, machine learning, and data processing in the context of robotic soccer.
----

 # Task 1: A-Star vs. BFS Pathfinding Mini-Challenge

 ## Overview

 Your goal is to find the most efficient path for a robot on a grid to reach a ball, avoiding obstacles.
-You will implement and compare two classic algorithms, BFS and A*, on a single, pre-defined field to see how they perform.
+You will implement and compare two classic algorithms, BFS and A\*, on a single, pre-defined field to see how they perform.

 ---